chrislupp/Papercut/docs/configuration.md

   - If empty, no title is shown
   - Uses the `title_font_size` setting

+- **authors** (optional): Author name(s) displayed below the title
+  - Can be a single string or a list of strings
+  - Multiple authors are displayed one per line, centered
+  - Uses the `text_font_size` setting

 - **description** (optional): Descriptive text about the code
   - Can be multiple lines (use YAML multiline syntax)
   - Automatically wraps to fit the page width
-  - Displayed below the title
+  - Displayed below the authors

 - **location** (optional): URL or location where the code is kept
   - Typically a GitHub URL, Git repository, or file path